 We have our stacks of books here and we’re ready to get started!
 I sincerely hope that the official winner is one of the books on our Mock Caldecott list, but every now and then a surprise book wins and that’s fun too!

-We'll be back here on Friday, January 24th to share our predictions before the official ALA announcement.
+We’ll be on Instagram ( @somethewiser ) on Friday, January 27th to share our winners before the official ALA announcement.

-If you're participating in our Mock Caldecott 2020, be sure to comment here or tag me on social media @somethewiser .
-I'd love to see and share your predictions and favorites!
+If you’re participating in our Mock Caldecott 2023, comment here or tag me on social media @somethewiser .
+I’d love to see and share your predictions and favorites!